 Since the pandemic had a huge impact on the relationship between people and work, focusing more on feelings and work life balance, prospective employers’ EVPs need to keep up with the current thinking about work environment and practices.

-According to Gartner, post pandemic EVPs now need to target culture, and offer:
+According to Gartner, post pandemic EVPs now need to target company culture, and offer:

 - Deeper connections: by understanding employees not just through work relationships, but with their family and community connections too